Moravian Funeral Service Rituals

 The current pastor of the deceased’s home church presides at the funeral services, although other pastors may also be asked to participate.
 The church organist usually plays music during the funeral service.

-Pre-planning for funeral arrangement is done whenever possible, and the deceased often makes decisions about the service beforehand.
-They may elect to have their services in the sanctuary or chapel of the church, at graveside, a funeral home, or another location.
+Pre-planning for a Moravian funeral is done whenever possible, and the deceased often makes decisions about the service beforehand.
+They may elect to have their services in the sanctuary or chapel of the church, at the graveside, a funeral home, or another location.

 The Bible is an integral part of worship in the Moravian church.
 As such, scripture readings are an important part of church functions.
 They are traditionally read at funeral services as well, and favorite passages of the deceased may be used as part of the event.
 Favorite hymns and songs are also played or sung at the funeral service.
 Each service is unique, so the length depends on the readings and musical selections that are chosen.

 |Moravian Funeral Reference Guide|